hermangroup/docs/wallets/dashcore/interface.rst

 .. figure:: img/window-areas.png

-   The Dash Core Wallet
+   The Historia Core Wallet

-The Dash Core window is broken up into several areas:
+The Historia Core window is broken up into several areas:

 -  The menu bar
 -  The tab bar